Location: Rooms 20/21, Tampa Convention Center

 Date: Tuesday, August 15, 10:30am – 12:00pm

 Description: Resilience has become the hottest concept in strategic energy planning discussions.
 Implementers and proponents of resilient energy projects need to understand the fundamental principles that they are striving to achieve.
 In this session, you will learn about the elements that characterize resilient systems from experts in a variety of fields inside and outside the energy world and learn how to apply them to your organizations.
+Please note: presentations were not used for this session.

 Planning for Regional Resilience